 It’s also great for attaching small trim pieces and reducing the amount of touchup required before painting.
 We’ve put the finishing touches on several projects with it and found it easy to work with, lightweight, and reliable.
 DeWalt included a tool-free jam release—the first in a pinner as far as we’re aware.
 You even get a reversible belt hook and tool-free depth adjustment.

-The DeWalt DWFP2350K pin nailer retails for around $149.
-The tool also comes with a 7-year limited warranty, 1-year free service contract, and 90-day money-back guarantee.
+The DeWalt DWFP2350K pin nailer retails for around $169.
+The tool also comes with a 7-year limited warranty, a 1-year free service contract, and a 90-day money-back guarantee.

 Best Battery-Powered Pinner